Skip to content

 15. Soak in a Natural Hot Spring

 Napa Valley is home to some of the largest hot spring pools in the United States.
-In fact, the hot springs mineral pool at the Indian Springs Resort is Olympic-sized, making it perfect for swimming, bathing, and enjoying.
+The Indian Springs Resort’s hot spring mineral pool is Olympic-sized, making it perfect for swimming, bathing, and enjoying.

-The mineral water is fed into the pool by 4 on-site geysers and stays around 35°C year-round.
-In addition to the hot spring pool, the resort also offers a spa, restaurants, picnic areas, and more to explore.
+Four on-site geysers feed mineral water into the pool, which stays around 35°C year-round.
+In addition to the hot spring pool, the resort offers a spa, restaurants, picnic areas, and more to explore.

 16. Go on an Art Walk